bartvandebiezen/css-conventions/css-conventions.md

 ### Properties should be ordered based on functionality.

 - Increases readability, understanding, and the ability to find duplicate properties.
-- Sass or Less includes should be placed above all properties within a rule.
-This is to improve readability and to make sure properties from includes cannot override specific properties.
+- Sass or Less includes should be placed first, before all properties within a rule.
+This is to improve readability and to assure properties from includes cannot override specific properties.

 **Order should be:**